 Evening has arrived early, padding stealthily down the mountain on soft cat’s paws.
-Though it is only afternoon, daylight fades beneath pale ribbons of cloud that wrap around this little cottage and weave beguilingly through the surrounding green lattice of leafy trees.
-Looking out through broad windows and sliding glass doors, my verdant world is transformed under a spell of misty enchantment.
+Though it is only afternoon, daylight fades beneath misty ribbons of cloud that wrap around this little cottage and weave beguilingly through the surrounding green lattice of leafy trees.
+Looking out through broad windows and sliding glass doors, my verdant world is transformed under a spell of enchantment.
 It is as if ancestors and ghosts hover near, conversing with elementals of earth, wood, air, and blossom, whispering to my soul in unheard voices.

 For a few more weeks, we dwell on the upper slopes of windward Haleakalā, an elemental world of swirling weather and other-than-human forces.
 The old Hawaiians considered these cloud forests of the mountain to be the realm of spirits and voices in the trees, a place where humans should tread lightly.
 Living here for a year, I am not one to disagree.

 On this quiet afternoon, I suspect the faerie mists will soon morph to a soft rain, ten-thousand invisible fingers tapping a steady cadence on the battered drum of the cabin roof.